cmv/cmv-docs/widgets/LocateButton.md

 # Locate Button

-This widget is a wrapper around [LocateButton] (https://developers.arcgis.com/javascript/jsapi/locatebutton-amd.html).
+This widget is a wrapper around [LocateButton](https://developers.arcgis.com/javascript/jsapi/locatebutton-amd.html).
 Centers map to user's location.
-You can suppress GPS data that will appear in a [InfoTemplate] (https://developers.arcgis.com/javascript/jsapi/infotemplate-amd.html)
+You can suppress GPS data that will appear in a [InfoTemplate](https://developers.arcgis.com/javascript/jsapi/infotemplate-amd.html)

 #### Example Config Object
 ``` javascript